DSpace/RestContract/workspaceitem-data-access.md

 `curl --data '{[ { "op": "add", "path": "/sections/<:name-of-the-form>/accessCondition", "value": [{name: "...", endDate: ".."}]}]}' -X PATCH ${dspace7-url}/api/submission/workspaceitems/<:id>`

-The exact attributes that the access condition to add must have depend on the name attribute that will identify the access condition configuration as exposed by the [submissionaccesses configuration endpoint](submissionaccesses.md).
+The exact attributes that the access condition to add must have depend on the name attribute that will identify the access condition configuration as exposed by the [submissionaccessoptions configuration endpoint](submissionaccessoptions.md).
 For instance the following request is valid

 `curl --data '{[ { "op": "add", "path": "/sections/<:name-of-the-form>/accessConditions/-", "value": {name: "openaccess"}}]}' -X PATCH ${dspace7-url}/api/submission/workspaceitems/<:id>`